 Are the Salamanca cathedrals open all day?

-Yes, they are open from 11 am until 8 pm, Sundays until 5 pm only.
+Yes, they are open from 10 am until 8 pm, Sundays until 6 pm only.
+The last access is 45 minutes before closing.
 There is no afternoon break!

 Keep in mind that the place gets busy, especially in summer and during weekends so plan accordingly.